Logging¶

 The application-related and logging-related sections in the configuration file can coexist peacefully.

-The logging-related sections in the file configure logging when you run pserve
+The logging-related sections in the file configure logging when you run pserve.

 The